 Students who successfully appeal their “Suspension – Not Eligible to Enroll” status are granted one term of Probation.
 Probation is a one term opportunity to return to Good Standing.
 During the term on Probation, students must complete a 5-step academic intervention and work closely with Undergraduate Retention as well as other resources on campus.
 Students must review their academic status at the end of every term.
 The official academic status in ConnectCarolina for students on Probation is “Probation – Eligible to Enroll.”
 Academic status is found under the “Academics” tab in “Student Center.”
 Students will have a status of “Probation – Eligible to Enroll” if they have been approved for Probation by appeal.

-- Complete the Self-Assessment.
+- Complete the online Self-Assessment.

 - Schedule an appointment with Academic Advising.

 - Schedule & attend an Academic Success Consultation with your assigned Undergraduate Retention Counselor (see more information below).

 - Bring a printed copy of the Self-Assessment to your Consultation.

 - Confirm Advising Appointment – bring email confirmation of scheduled appointment with you to the Consultation.

 - Complete the Academic Success Plan with the Retention Counselor (you will be provided this worksheet at the meeting).

 - Complete required Modules available on Sakai & Academic Success Plan items.